 Evidence for the Netherlands shows a side effect of job search requirements in the form of an increased outflow of older unemployed into sickness and disability insurance schemes.

 Monitoring and screening the search efforts of older workers involves additional implementation costs.

 For older workers with a skill mismatch and a long-term unemployment spell, job search effectiveness can be limited.

 Re-employment problems of older workers due to restrictions from the demand side of the labor market cannot be solved by search requirements.

 Author's main message

-Policies aimed at activating older workers are particularly important for many OECD countries which have aging populations.
+Policies aimed at activating older workers are particularly important for many OECD countries with aging demographics.
 Empirical evidence suggests that removing exemptions from job search requirements for older unemployed people will increase their flow out of unemployment and into jobs.
 A possible negative side effect from this action is the increased flow from unemployment into inactivity, such as disability.
-Overall, job search requirements for the older unemployed, in combination with a system of monitoring and sanctions that guarantees their credibility, can lead to improved re-employment for older workers.
+Overall, job search requirements for the older unemployed, in combination with a system of monitoring and sanctioning that guarantees their credibility, can lead to improved re-employment for older workers.